PawanRamaMali/JS/Introduction to JavaScript/index.md

 JavaScript is a lightweight, cross-platform, and interpreted scripting language.
 It is well-known for the development of web pages, many non-browser environments also use it.
 JavaScript can be used for Client-side developments as well as Server-side developments.
 JavaScript contains a standard library of objects, like Array, Date, and Math, and a core set of language elements like operators, control structures, and statements.

+## Why is it called JavaScript?

+When JavaScript was created, it initially had another name: “LiveScript”.
+But Java was very popular at that time, so it was decided that positioning a new language as a “younger brother” of Java would help.

+But as it evolved, JavaScript became a fully independent language with its own specification called ECMAScript, and now it has no relation to Java at all.

 #### Client-side:
  It supplies objects to control a browser and its Document Object Model (DOM).
 Like if client-side extensions allow an application to place elements on an HTML form and respond to user events such as mouse clicks, form input, and page navigation.
 Useful libraries for the client-side are AngularJS, ReactJS, VueJS and so many others.